BrianHepler/MMM-WeasleyClock/README.md

 ## Example Owntracks Data
 ### Example OwnTracks Connection data
 This is from the MQTT server log files.
 This is what each mobile app subscribes to when you connect.
+** Note: This may need to be changed to add uniqueId to the base subscription path **
 ```
 2019-05-05T13:39:15: New client connected from 192.168.1.1 as CowboysDudeCowboy (p1, c1, k3600, u'cowboysdude').
 2019-05-05T13:39:15: CowboysDudeCowboy 2 owntracks/+/+